passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

-Be prepared to run like hell: Get out, take a shuttle, bring the shuttle to the tent field, land in front of the bastard's tent, lift up the rocks, load up Master Skywalker, go round all the other tents with the ship, warn people and get them on board, lift off, leave the bastard where he is, job done.
+Be prepared to run like hell: Get out, take a shuttle, bring the shuttle to the tent field, land in front of the bastard's tent, lift up the rocks, load up Master {{Skywalker}}, go round all the other tents with the ship, warn people and get them on board, lift off, leave the bastard where he is, job done.

-Right then.
-Sylla got going.
+Right then. {{Sylla}} got going.

 To her credit, it didn't go awry _immediately_.